rust-lang/rustc-dev-guide/src/stabilization_report_template.md

 *TODO*

+> ### Does the feature's implementation need checks to prevent UB or is it sound by default and needs opt in in places to perform the dangerous/unsafe operations?
+If it is not sound by default, what is the rationale?

+*TODO*

-> ### Can users use this feature to introduce undefined behavior, or use this feature to break the abstraction >  of Rust and expose the underlying assembly-level implementation?
+> ### Can users use this feature to introduce undefined behavior, or use this feature to break the abstraction of Rust and expose the underlying assembly-level implementation?
 (Describe.)

 *TODO*